-A domestic dog, despite the magnificent care for it, just as its owner can get sick.
-Often, ailments concern the organs of vision.
+A domestic dog, despite its excellent care, as well as its owner can get sick.
+Often illnesses concern organs of vision.
 One of the eye diseases is a cataract in a dog.
-This pathological process, which develops inside the eye, leads to a clouding of the intraocular lens.
-The illness requires special attention and without timely treatment can cause various complications, including the development of glaucoma and complete loss of vision.
-If the cataract is small, then therapy is not prescribed, but they carry out surveillance and periodic examinations.
+This pathological process, which develops inside the eye, leads to clouding of the intraocular lens.
+The disease requires special attention and without timely treatment can cause all sorts of complications, including the development of glaucoma and complete loss of vision.
+If the cataract is small, then therapy is not prescribed, but conduct observation and periodic examinations.

 - По каким причинам развивается катаракта 1.
-What are the causes of cataracts
+For what reasons does a cataract develop?

 - Стадийное развитие патологии у собак 2.
 Staged development of pathology in dogs

 - Признаки катаракты у собак 3.
-Signs of cataract in dogs
+Signs of cataracts in dogs

 - Лечение катаракты у собак 5.
-Treatment of cataract in dogs
+Cataract treatment in dogs

 - Факоэмульсификация 6.
 Phacoemulsification

 - Старая методика разрезания тканей глаза и извлечение хрусталика 7.
-The old technique of cutting the tissues of the eye and the extraction of the lens
+The old method of cutting the eye tissue and removing the lens

 - Удаление катаракты у пожилой собаки на видео 8.
-Cataract removal in an elderly dog on video
+Removal of cataracts in an elderly dog on video

 - Как предупредить развитие болезни 9.
 How to prevent the development of the disease

 The exact origin of this disease has not yet been clarified.
-Most scientists from different countries agreed in one opinion - cataract eye is a polygenic disease, that is, its manifestation is directly related to hereditary predisposition.
+Most scientists from different countries agreed on the same opinion - eye cataract is a polygenic disease, that is, its manifestation is directly related to hereditary predisposition.

-Studies have shown that in all cataracts, the same ailment occurs in 80% of the offspring.
-According to the results obtained empirically, the following breeds are prone to the development of this pathology:
+Studies have shown that all pets suffering from cataracts, the same disease occurs in 80% of offspring.
+According to the results obtained experimentally, the following breeds are prone to the development of this pathology: